These are the VAT rules when trading with the UK

 Northern Ireland and services

-Unlike the separate status for goods, this status does not apply to services (in Dutch).
+Unlike the separate status for goods, this status does not apply (in Dutch).
 Northern Ireland is no longer an EU member state for services.
 You then treat VAT as stated in the paragraph above.

 Do yu wnat to discuss your situation with an expert?
 Contact the KVK Advice Team.